-

 Syllabus

-I. EU as a global actor 1.1.
-EU institutional framework in international politics - an overview 1.2.
-The external role of EU: a genuine actor in the international system?
-2. European Actorness - the debate 2.1.
-The perspective of European Studies and International Relations - theoretical debate 2.2.
-From capabilities to institutional performance: the design of institutions and institutional performance III.
-The dimensions operationalization 3.1.
+I. The EU as a global actor 1.1.
+The EU's institutional framework in international politics – an introduction 1.2.
+The political and institutional configuration of European foreign policy 1.3.
+The external role of the EU – a genuine actor in the international system?
+II.
+European Actorness – the debate 2.1.
+The perspective of european Studies and international relations – Theoretical perspectives 2.2.
+From institutional competences to institutional performance – from institutional design to institutional performance 2.3.
+Dimensions of EU soft power and global challenges III.
+Operational dimensions 3.1.
 Monetary, financial and fiscal policies 3.2.
 Climate policy 3.3.
-Security and peace.
+Security and peace

 -